ossf/tac/TI-reports/2024/2024-Q2-Alpha-Omega.md

 ### Current Status

 We're active and healthy.
 Our team consists of Michael Scovetta (Microsoft), Henri Yandell (Amazon Web Services), Bob Callaway (Google), supported by Michael Winser (contractor) and Michelle Martineau and Tracy Li from the Linux Foundation.
 We've received $5M in funding so far in 2024 and are actively meeting with new potential engagement partners.
-We meet at least weekly as a team and most weeks, meet with at least a few partners (actual or potential).
+We've spent $4M so far in 2024 and plan to spend more.
+We meet at least weekly as a team and most weeks, meet with our partners (existing and potential) regularly.

 ### Up Next

-We're finalizing details on a few new engagements - details will be shared with TAC privately through the private TAC mailing list.

 Some key opportunities to engage: